jonasingi02/tsam_skil5/README.md

 ### 5. Other Notes

 The server logs all client interactions to a file (`server_log.txt`) in append mode.
 This log can be used for debugging and auditing communication.

+## Wireshark Trace for Client-Server Communication

+The following steps were used to capture the communication between the client and server:

+1. **Setup**: Wireshark was used to monitor the network interface on which the server was running.
+2. **Capture**: All client commands were executed sequentially to initiate communication with the server.
+3. **Filtering**: The capture was filtered using `tcp.port == 4021` to isolate relevant packets.
+4. **Saving**: The filtered capture was saved as `client_server_trace.pcap`

+The captured trace file is included with this submission, demonstrating the following commands:
+- **LISTSERVERS**
+- **SENDMSG**
+- **GETMSG**

+### Viewing the Trace

+To view the trace, open `client_server_trace.pcap` in Wireshark.
+Filter by `tcp.port == 4021` to see communication specific to the server.